PoignardAzur/poignardazur.github.io/_posts/2023-11-08-time-for-variadic-generics.md

 Overall, I hope the end result of this process will look like [Jules Bertholet's Variadics design sketch](https://hackmd.io/@x5qEAKM5Q36wKV_Wftw96g/HJFy6uzDh).
 It makes a lot of syntax choices that make intuitive sense, and feel like they would play well with compiler internals (and I've mostly borrowed from it for the code snippets above).

-That doesn't mean we should avoid the design as-is (and historically "adopting" an entire design from a complex RFC has always been more wishful thinking than what actually ended up happening) but that we should keep it in mind as our rough goal while we debate "stepping stone" features.
+That doesn't mean we should adopt the design as-is (and historically "adopting" an entire design from a complex RFC has always been more wishful thinking than what actually ended up happening) but that we should keep it in mind as our rough goal while we debate "stepping stone" features.

 ## Call to action